-Thich Nhat Hanh uses the teachings of ninth century Zen Master Linji (revered founder of the Rinzai School) to elaborate on this simple truth and to give readers tools that can help awaken them to their true inner nature.
-Linji’s recorded teachings are of great significance from Ch’an and Zen lineages in the transmission of Buddhist teachings.
+In Zen Battles, Thich Nhat Hanh uses the teachings of ninth century Zen Master Linji to elaborate on this simple truth and to give readers tools that can help awaken them to their true inner nature.
+Linji’s recorded teachings are the most significant we have from the Ch’an school.

 One of the unique aspects of Linji’s teaching, is the need to “wake ourselves up,” not only by means of sitting meditation and listening to enlightened teachings, but also through unique techniques such as the shout, the stick, and the empty fist.